 As co-proprietor of Sumi, Victoria played a seminal role in the business development of the restaurant.
 Prior to the opening, Victoria immersed herself in trend-forecasting and research, before putting together the compelling business plan.
 “I come from a very hard working Colombian family.
 Growing up, I was taught that anything is possible with dedication, discipline and determination,” she says.
 “It is my belief that no one can stop you from accomplishing what you set out to achieve.”

 Following three years of planning and development, Sumi opened to the public in January 2013.
 Since its opening, Sumi has received great acclaim from critics and diners alike, with accolades including “Best New Restaurant” from Chicago magazine, “Best of Chicago” from Chicago Reader, and a “Critic’s Pick” from Time Out Chicago.
 Victoria spent over 9 years in a prestigious private equity firm as well as some time at a global consulting firm.

 On a personal level, Victoria’s infectious enthusiasm has earned her admiration from guests and industry insiders alike.
-Her deftness at juggling the demands of the restaurant, career, and motherhood has earned her editorial praise from Eater Chicago for the outlet’s “Married to the Chef” series, along with being named a top local influencer Mom in Chicago by Refinery 29.
+Her deftness at juggling the demands of the restaurant, career, and motherhood has earned her editorial praise from Eater Chicago, along with being named a top local influencer Mom in Chicago by Refinery 29.
 Victoria was also named a Women of Style by CS Modern Luxury in 2014.
-She stays connected to the Chicago cultural scene through her charitable efforts, including serving as a host committee member for the Academy for Global Citizenship’s Chef’s Playground event.
+She stays connected to the Chicago cultural scene through her charitable efforts, which has included serving as a host committee member for the Academy for Global Citizenship’s Chef’s Playground event.